MinnesotaGO logo, link to homepage

 There are multiple ways to reduce GHG emissions associated with the MHD vehicle sector in Minnesota, including the increased use of lower carbon fuels and zero emission vehicles.
 This section outlines potential short- and long-term goals and strategies that could be pursued by MnDOT and other partners.

 Short-term goals and strategies are intended to be implemented over the next four years, between 2024 and 2028 and focus on strategies that are more achievable in the given timeframe.
 Many of the recommendations focus on local and regional MHD operations.
 Long-term goals are intended for implementation between 2029 and 2025 and generally focus on strategies that require higher levels of funding and coordination with other partners and stakeholders.
 Where possible, the goals have also been developed to be in alignment with the 2022 SMTP goals and strategies.
-Specifically, many of the goals and strategies outlined in this working paper address the Healthy Equitable Communities and Climate Action objectives noted in the SMTP.
+Specifically, many of the goals and strategies outlined in this plan address the Healthy Equitable Communities and Climate Action objectives noted in the SMTP.

 Potential Considerations for 2024-2028